 If you are interested in becoming involved in the Education Department or wish to let us know about something you're not happy with at RMIT, please email us at email@example.com.

 If you are interested in making a positive change in your program, join your program’s Student/Staff Consultative Committee (SSCC).
 Every program at RMIT should have an SSCC.
-The SSCCs purpose to provide student representatives an opportunity to present feedback on academic programs gathered from their peers to the relevant program staff.
+The SSCCs purpose is to provide student representatives an opportunity to present feedback on academic programs gathered from their peers to the relevant program staff.
 Participation in the SSCCs helps to ensure a high-quality teaching and learning experience at RMIT.
 If you are not interested in being on the committee, you can still speak to the nominated students on it and provide them with your feedback.